What are fringe benefits?

 Why offer fringe benefits?

-While some fringe benefits are required by law, offering additional fringe benefits to your employees is an excellent way to increase employee satisfaction and reduce employee turnover.
+While federal and state laws require some fringe benefits, offering additional fringe benefits to your employees is an excellent way to increase employee satisfaction and reduce employee turnover.

 Satisfy federal and state benefits requirements

-You may need to offer various required federal and state employee benefits as an employer.
+As an employer, you may need to offer various required federal and state employee benefits.
 Let’s look at some examples.

 Federal benefits requirements include:

-• Unemployment insurance: Employers across the country must pay a federal unemployment tax to support those who are unemployed at the state level.
+- Unemployment insurance: Employers nationwide must pay a federal unemployment tax to support unemployed workers at the state level.

-While not technically a fringe benefit, the Family and Medical Leave Act (FMLA) requires organizations with 50 or more employees to provide unpaid family and medical leave to employees who have been employed for at least a year.
+While not technically a fringe benefit, the Family and Medical Leave Act (FMLA) requires organizations with 50 or more employees to provide unpaid family and medical leave to eligible employees who have worked for at least a year.
+Additionally, employers and employees must each pay 6.2% of wages up to the taxable income maximum of $168,600 toward Social Security.

 State benefits requirements may include: